trs/superstruct-middleware/readme.md

 ## API

-### `validateRequest`
+### `validateRequest(prop, struct, [options])` / `validateRequest({[prop]: struct}, [options])`

 > Create an express handler to validate the request using a superstruct structure.

-First argument takes a property of the request object to validate.
+`prop`: A request object property indicating which object to validate.

-Second argument is the superstruct structure type.
+`struct`: The superstruct structure type to validate against.

+`options`: Any options to pass to superstruct's validate method.

+> Note: This function is overloaded, meaning you can either pass in two arguments (the prop and struct), or a single record argument.
-### `catchValidationError`
+### `catchValidationError(handler)`

 > Create an express handler to catch and handle superstruct validation errors.

+`handler`: An express error handler function.
 First argument is the struct error from the validate function.
 The remaining arguments are the same as any other express request handler.